cryptogogue/vol-cardmotron-js/README.md

 Cryptogogue, Inc. make no guarantees about Cardmotron's suitability for any purpose.
 Do not taunt Cardmotron.

-#### Contributing
+### Contributing

 If you want to contribue a bug fix or feature implementation, please follow our [code style guide](docs/js-code-style-guide.md) and submit pull requests via GitHub from a fork of the repository.

-If you have a bug to report, prepare a clear description of the bug along repro case in the form of an XLSX and submit it to us via GitHub [issues](https://github.com/cryptogogue/vol-cardmotron-js/issues).
+If you have a bug to report, prepare a clear description of the bug along with a repro case in the form of an XLSX and submit it to us via GitHub [issues](https://github.com/cryptogogue/vol-cardmotron-js/issues).
 If it doesn't affect our own use of Cardmotron, we will probably ignore it.
 If it doesn't have a repro case and example XLSX, we will *definitely* ignore it.

-#### Support
+### Support

 Check the [Cardmotron forum](https://community.volitionccg.com/category/6/cardmotron) for user support.

+---

 ## User's Guide

 ### Directives

 Cardmotron always scans the first sheet in your XLSX.
 Cardmotron is controlled by directives placed in column 'A'.
 Directives are always followed (on the same row) by a list of parameter names.
 The parameter names serve as a self-documenting reminder and also allow users to reorganize parameters as they see fit.
-Directives and parameter names are *case sensitive*.
+Directives and parameter names are **case sensitive**.

 In order of typical use, the supported directives are:

-- *INCLUDES:* Used to break a schema up into multiple sheets.
+- **INCLUDES:** Used to break a schema up into multiple sheets.
-- *FONTS:* Declares a list of font families for use in text boxes.
+- **FONTS:** Declares a list of font families for use in text boxes.
-- *ICONS:* Declares a list of SVG icons for inlining in text.
+- **ICONS:** Declares a list of SVG icons for inlining in text.
-- *LAYOUTS:* Declares a list of layouts.
+- **LAYOUTS:** Declares a list of layouts.
-- *MACROS:* Declares a list of strings for substitution into definition string fields.
+- **MACROS:** Declares a list of strings for substitution into definition string fields.
-- *DEFINITIONS:* Defines the data 'content' of the schema.
+- **DEFINITIONS:** Defines the data 'content' of the schema.

 Directives are read in-order, as they appear.
 While in most cases order doesn't matter, there are exceptions.
 For this reason, it is good practice to avoid forward references in directives.
 For example, avoid referencing a font in a layout before the font is defined.